-estimate models quickly, so robustness to many alternative specifications can be checked.
+As we noted in Section 4, there are advantages and disadvantages to each of the quasi-structural, fully structural and singleequation IV approaches.
+An advantage of IV is that one can estimate models quickly, so robustness to many alternative specifications can be checked.
 This is difficult in quasi-structural/fully structural approaches, as estimation is so time consuming.

-Our companion paper Bernal and Keane (2007) adopts a linear IV approach, and examines a much more extensive range of specifications for the cognitive ability production than we examine here.
-There, we find that an estimated "average" childcare effect of roughly -0.73% per quarter is remarkably robust to changes in the specification in the production function, as well as to the instruments used in estimation.
-We also find, consistent with results here, that the negative effect of day care is more pronounced when the child has a higher ability endowment and/or the mother is more educated.
-We also look at daycare quality, and find that high quality daycare (i.e., formal center-based care) does not have any detrimental effects on children.
+Our companion article Bernal and Keane (2008) adopts a linear IV approach, and examines a more extensive range of specifications for the cognitive ability production than we examine here.
+There, we find that an estimated "average" childcare effect of roughly -0.73% per quarter is remarkably robust to changes in the specification in the production function, as well as to the instruments used in the estimation.
+We also find, consistent with results here, that the negative effect of childcare is more pronounced when the child has a higher ability endowment and/or the mother is more educated.
+We also look at childcare quality, and find that high quality childcare (i.e., formal center-based care) does not have any detrimental effects on children.52 It is only informal care (i.e., noncenter based care provided by relatives or non-relatives) that has a negative effect.